 I’ve seen recipes for marinated shrimp and pickled shrimp.
 What’s the difference?
 For pickled shimp, one would omit the oil and triple the vinegar, adding pickling spices like mustard seeds, coriander, allspice and bay leaves.

 Marinated shrimp are pickled shrimp’s less fussy cousin, a delicious, last-minute solution to a potluck dilemma.
-Tender, tangy, and perfect on a cracker (or just by itself), these shrimp are a perfect and unexpected dish to bring to a potluck.
-Paired with a salad, they make a great light dinner, but they’re sensational as an appetizer with crackers or at brunch.
+These shrimp are tender, tangy, and perfect on a cracker (or just by itself).
+Marinated shrimp are a perfect and unexpected dish to bring to a potluck.
+Paired with a salad, they make a great light dinner.
+They’re sensational as an appetizer with crackers or at brunch.
 To

-These need to be marinated for at least 4 hours, but I like them to sit overnight for the best flavor.
+These need to be marinated for at least 4 hours.
+I like them to sit in the fridge overnight for the best flavor.

 - 2 pounds large raw shrimp (21-35 count), peeled